-David Garland hosts Friday and Saturday evenings and Sunday afternoons on WQXR.
+David Garland hosts Saturday and Sunday evenings on WQXR.
 He is the host and producer of Movies On The Radio, Saturdays at 9 pm, a show that explores the art of music for film, from classics to indies to blockbusters.
-Garland presents early music on WQXR, Sundays, 4 pm.
+Garland presents Old School, an early music show on WQXR, Sundays at 9 pm.
 He also hosts and produces Spinning On Air for WNYC-FM.
 Garland came to WNYC from Columbia University’s radio station, WKCR in 1986.

 David Garland appears in the following: